01

 Sense

-Sense answers from the behavior you have already lived: plans, tracked time, calendar patterns, and review notes.
+Sense is the AI inside natma.
+It answers from the behavior you have already lived: plans, tracked time, calendar patterns, and review notes.

 Where is my week drifting from the plan?